AIRCentre/julia-web-app-example/README.md

 ```

 If all tests show as `Pass` in an actual project, it should tell us that our code is correct and can be safely deployed.

+To add a new test, we can simply create a new file that starts with `test_` inside the `tests` directory and write the test code in Julia.
+Then, when `runtests.jl` is executed, the new test will be automatically picked up.

 ### 5. Containerizing the application